freetaxii/libstix2/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/freetaxii/libstix2)](https://goreportcard.com/report/github.com/freetaxii/libstix2) [![GoDoc](https://godoc.org/github.com/freetaxii/libstix2?status.png)](https://godoc.org/github.com/freetaxii/libstix2)

-libstix2 an API for generating JSON based STIX messages with the Go (Golang) programming language.
+libstix2 an API for generating JSON based STIX objects and TAXII messages with the Go (Golang) programming language.
 Please see the examples directory and the README files in each of the sub packages for more information.
-This API is built to support STIX 2.x.
+This API is built to support STIX 2.x and TAXII 2.x.

 ## Installation ##